top of page

 Joshua 20:3.

-17. Unbelievably, many individuals who committed evil deeds in the Bible had this particular hair color.
+17. Unbelievably, many individuals who committed evil deeds in the Bible had this particular type of hair.

 Less than 2% of the world's population has red hair.